Sutter Plan

 Key findings:

-Speech-impaired users frequently fail to complete the scheduling task
+Speech-impaired users frequently unable to complete tasks

 Problem Statement